chadananda/drbi.org/src/pages/privacy.md

 ## 8. Contact Us

 8.1.
-For questions about this Privacy Policy, contact us at sales@Blogworks.ai.
+For questions about this Privacy Policy, contact us at sales@DRBI.ai.